soundman666/ms-365-mcp-server/README.md

 This method:

 - Bypasses the interactive authentication flows
-- Uses your pre-existing OAuth token for Microsoft Graph API requests
+- Use your pre-existing OAuth token for Microsoft Graph API requests
 - Does not handle token refresh (token lifecycle management is your responsibility)

 > **Note**: HTTP mode requires authentication.
 For unauthenticated testing, use stdio mode with device code flow.